 We demonstrate the versatility of our Gaussian primitive to represent objects with a wide range of geometric and material characteristics.
 Our framework supports full, unbiased global illumination with Monte Carlo (volumetric) path tracing, capable of producing and not limited to effects such as soft shadow, glossy reflection, interreflection.
 See teaser and the supplemental videos for examples.

-This also gives us the ability to (empirically) re-render 3DGS scenes under new lighting conditions:
+This also gives us the ability to (empirically) re-render real-world scenes under new lighting conditions:

 title={Unified Gaussian Primitives for Scene Representation and Rendering},